Associate Professor and Interim Chair

 Postdoctoral, Baylor College of Medicine

-Circadian regulation of estrogen receptor function: The impact of circadian disruption on nuclear receptor function is unknown.
+Circadian regulation of estrogen receptor function: The impact of the circadian system on nuclear receptor function is incompletely described and the role of circadian disruption by light on nuclear receptor function is unknown.
 Artificial light at night is classified as a "probable human carcinogen" that contributes to circadian disruption.
-Extending this concept to estrogen receptor function during circadian disruption, female nude rats implanted with “tissue-isolated” MCF-7 breast cancer xenografts were housed in light boxes at 12/light:12/dark or exposed to dim light (0.2 lux) during the dark phase.
+Extending this concept to estrogen receptor function during circadian disruption, in collaboration with Dr. Steven Hill female nude rats were implanted with “tissue-isolated” MCF-7 breast cancer xenografts housed in light boxes at 12/light:12/dark or exposed to dim light (0.2 lux) during the dark phase.
 Exposure to dim light resulted in markedly increased tumor growth and de novo resistance to tamoxifen that coincided with elevation of specific ERα phosphorylation sites.
-These collaborative studies with Steven Hill, Ph.D. and David Blask, M.D./Ph.D. demonstrated that increased ERα phosphorylation is a direct outcome of circadian disruption.
+These results demonstrated that ERα phosphorylation at specific sites is a direct outcome of circadian disruption (Cancer Research, 2014).
+We have further demonstrated that ERα protein levels and phosphorylation is regulated by the circadian system using both in vitro and in vivo models.
+Our research will continue to discern the mechanisms of circadian control of ERα function and the reciprocal control of the peripheral clocks by ERα.

-Adipocyte stem cells in reconstructive surgery and soft tissue repair: Adipocyte stem cells (ASCs) are present in adipose tissue and serve as precursors for mature adipocytes.
-Our research group is evaluating the use of ASCs in fat grafts for reconstructive surgery in breast and head/neck cancer patients.
-We found that the body mass index (BMI) of the patient donor profoundly impacts the viability, morphology and osteogenic differentiation of ASCs.
-Hypoxia that occurs in fat grafts markedly alters the ASC secretome and immunomodulation.
-Finally, ASCs stimulate metastasis of both breast cancer and head/neck tumors indicating caution when applying ASCs for reconstruction after tumor resection.
+Adipocyte tissue-derived stromal/stem cells in reconstructive surgery and soft tissue repair: Adipocyte-derived stromal/stem cells (ASCs) are present in adipose tissue and serve as precursors for mature adipocytes.
+ASCs are used in various applications of regenerative medicine and soft tissue repair.
+In collaboration with Drs.
+Ernest Chiu, M.D., Paul Friedlander, M.D. and Jeffrey Gimble, M.D./Ph.D., our research group is evaluating the applied use of ASCs in reconstructive surgery following tumor resection in breast cancer and head/neck cancer patients.
+We found that the body mass index (BMI) of the patient donor profoundly impacts the viability, morphology and osteogenic differentiation of ASCs which would impact efficacy in applied uses (BMC Cell Biology 2013).
+In related studies, we found that the low oxygen environment in fat grafts influenced the ASC secretome of fibrotic proteins, and stimulated T regulatory cells (Tregs) that would impair immune response in tissues (Biochimie, 2014; Stem Cells and Development, 2014).
+These findings may be related to the role of ASCs in stimulating metastasis of both breast cancer and head/neck xenografts in mice suggesting caution when applying these cell-based therapeutics for reconstruction after tumor resection/treatments (PloS One, 2014, Aesthetic Surgery Journal, 2015).
+Future studies are aimed at understanding the mechanisms by which ASCs promote head/neck cancer metastasis, and the impact of ASCs in a low oxygen environment on fibrosis and immunomodulation.

 Tulane University School of Medicine, Dept. of SCB, New Orleans, LA 70112 504-988-5255 firstname.lastname@example.org